Resources to get students thinking strategically

 We’ve found that students often do their best strategic thinking when tackling one of our Systems Design Challenges.
 These challenges present learners with a real-world problem, like delivering a vaccine to a remote area or determining the viability of a new green tech product in their local community.
 Their decisions have lots of ripple effects because they’re part of a complex system.
 Students examine all the intricate parts of that problem as they design potential solutions.

-Check out some of our systems design resources below and start incorporating them into your classroom:
+Then choose one of our systems design resources below and start incorporating them into your classroom:

 1. Connecting with Climate